stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 * There may not be enough free UTXOs to create a redeem transaction.
-If this happens, then Stackers must collectively sign a Stacks transaction that instead marks the peg-out request.
+If this happens, then Stackers must collectively sign a Stacks transaction that instead marks the withdraw request.
 This unlocks the user's sBTC, so they can try again once the system is no longer congested.

 * The redeem transaction may never confirm.
 If this happens, then the Stackers use one of the aforementioned tactics to retry the transaction.
 They must do this in order to free up the UTXOs that this transaction consumes.

-* The set of Stackers expires when they hand off the peg-wallet BTC to a new set of Stackers.
-If this happens, then all pending sBTC peg-out requests for the old set of Stackers are cancelled.
-Users will need to re-request a peg-out to the new Stackers.
+* The set of Stackers expires when they hand off the sBTC wallet's BTC to a new set of Stackers.
+If this happens, then all pending sBTC withdraw requests for the old set of Stackers are cancelled.
+Users will need to re-request a withdraw to the new Stackers.

 * The Stackers may fail to run a WSTS signing round after a given time out (e.g.